 Caffeine content for coffee, tea, soda and more

 If you're like most adults, caffeine is a part of your daily routine.
-But do you know the caffeine content of your favorite drink?
+But do you know the caffeine content of your favorite drinks?

-The charts below show typical caffeine content in popular beverages.
+Check the charts for an idea of the caffeine content in popular beverages.
 Drink sizes are in fluid ounces (oz.) and milliliters (mL).
 Caffeine is shown in milligrams (mg).

 |Coffee drinks||Size in oz. (mL)||Caffeine (mg)|